Dolby Laboratories, Inc. (NYSE:DLB) Shares Purchased by Signaturefd LLC

 Shares of NYSE DLB opened at $88.80 on Friday.
 The stock has a market cap of $8.48 billion, a P/E ratio of 35.95 and a beta of 0.99.
 Dolby Laboratories, Inc. has a 12-month low of $61.55 and a 12-month high of $91.01.
 The business’s fifty day simple moving average is $84.42 and its 200-day simple moving average is $82.79.

-Dolby Laboratories (NYSE:DLB – Get Free Report) last posted its quarterly earnings results on Thursday, May 4th.
-The electronics maker reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.30.
+Dolby Laboratories (NYSE:DLB – Get Free Report) last posted its earnings results on Thursday, May 4th.
+The electronics maker reported $1.00 EPS for the quarter, beating the consensus estimate of $0.70 by $0.30.
 Dolby Laboratories had a return on equity of 10.81% and a net margin of 18.96%.
-The company had revenue of $375.89 million for the quarter, compared to analysts’ expectations of $346.95 million.
+The firm had revenue of $375.89 million for the quarter, compared to analyst estimates of $346.95 million.
 On average, equities analysts forecast that Dolby Laboratories, Inc. will post 2.5 EPS for the current fiscal year.

 Dolby Laboratories Announces Dividend